EV Charger Circuit Load Calculator

 Can I use the 100% rated assembly option?

-Why does panel headroom say not checked?
+Why does panel headroom show not checked?

 Panel load headroom set to 0 skips the panel-capacity comparison.
 Enter spare amperage from a service or panel load calculation to activate Panel headroom.